Wang Jiaxiang: After Communist Victory

 After the establishment of People's Republic of China in 1949, Wang was appointed as first Chinese Ambassador to Soviet Union, and then Under Secretary of Foreign Ministry.
-In 1951 Wang was appointed as Minister of External Communication Department of CCP.
+In 1951 Wang was appointed as Minister of External Communication Department of CCP (i.e., head of the International Department of the CCP).
 Although Wang received another promotion in being elected as Commissioner and Secretariat of Central Committee of CCP in the 1st Plenary Meeting of 8th National Congress of CCP in 1956 and survived longer in political life than his close friend Zhang Wentian, who was purged in the Lushan Meeting in 1959, he still could not survive the Cultural Revolution.

 Wang's wife Zhu Zhongli (朱仲丽) used to be a nurse working for the army and once was assistant of Canadian doctor Bethune who worked for 8th Route Army as an international volunteer.
 They lived together for several decades after marriage.
 Until her death in 2014 Zhu was an active writer writing memoirs on Jiang Qing and Mao Zedong.